pratheeshrussell/helpful-vue-utilities/AppStoragePlugin/README.md

 # AppStoragePlugin

-This plugin stores and manages an object (key-value pair) that allows users to store and retrieve values across components.
+This plugin stores and manages a persistent object (key-value pair) that allows users to store and retrieve values across components.
+Uses local storage.

 ## How to
 ### Register the plugin